getsentry/sentry-javascript/docs/integrations/react-native.rst

+.. _react-native-pure-js:

 React Native
 ============

 React Native for Raven.js is a pure JavaScript error reporting solution.
-The plugin will report errors originating from React Native's
-JavaScript engine (e.g. programming errors like "x is undefined"), but might not catch errors that originate from the underlying operating system (iOS / Android) unless they happen to be transmitted to React Native's global error handler.
+The plugin will report errors originating from React Native's JavaScript engine (e.g. programming errors like "x is undefined"), but might not catch errors that originate from the underlying operating system (iOS / Android) unless they happen to be transmitted to React Native's global error handler.

-Errors caught via the React Native plugin include stack traces, breadcrumbs, and allow for unminification via source maps.
+.. admonition:: Note

+    Unless you have specific reasons not to, it's recommended to instead the new :ref:`react-native` client instead which supports native and JavaScript crashes as well as an improved integration into the Xcode build process.

 Installation
 ------------